md-Salah/Email-automation/README.md

-# Email-automation
+# Emailer
-Emailer - Email automation software
+Emailer - An Email automation software
 Emailer is a meticulously crafted Python-based tool engineered to optimize email outreach and communication strategies.
 Its primary objective is to facilitate the efficient dissemination of emails to a broad audience, whether through established platforms like Gmail and Outlook or custom-tailored email services.
 ## Use Cases:
 - Email marketing: Promote products, services, or events to a wide audience.